alrieckert/lazarus/examples/address_book/README.txt

-Since fpc 2.6.2 the unit dbf was marked deprecated.
+In fpc 2.6.2 the unit dbf was marked deprecated, due to the lack of a maintainer.
-The dbf units are now on Sourceforge.
-Users are encouraged to switch to the sourceforge version instead of the FPC units.
+Now there is a maintainer again and the next fpc version has removed the deprecated warning.